hzeller/joystick-gcode-jog/README.md

 name.

 The configuration asks you to move the X,Y,Z to their extreme values to learn which is your preferred axis.
-Also it asks you for a 'home' button, which is used to home the machine and six additional buttons that you can use to store and retrieve 'waypoints'.
+Also it asks you for the button you want to use as the 'home' button (typically there is some center button).
+(All other buttons will be used to store and retrieve positions).

 Typically all USB gamepads either for PS3 or Xbox should work.
 On my beaglebone I found that the xpad kernel module was missing, so only a PS3 gamepad worked right